HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

 - ~~'–' (En dash)~~
   En dash is *cancelled* in Epopo.
   When needing to use an en dash, use the below instead:
-  - use a '\~' (tilde with *no* surrounding space) to connect numbers representing ranges.
+  - use a '\~' (tilde with *no* surrounding space, though this is not strict) to connect *numbers* representing ranges.
+    E.g.
-    E.g. "During 2024\~2025, the city finished its planning phase."
+    "During 2024\~2025, the city finished its planning phase."
+    Or
-    Or "The temperature fluctuates around -42\~-3."
+    "The temperature fluctuates around -42°C\~-3°C."
+  - use a ' \~ ' (tilde with surrounding spaces)
+    to connect *words* that representing ranges.
+    E.g.
+    "Serena's Coronation ~ Her first anniversary:
+    the dam finished construction."
   - use '--' (double hyphen with *no* surrounding space) to connect multi-words adjectives.
     Remember to string up those multi-words adjectives with '‐' (single hyphen),